Chuo-ku Tourism Association Official Blog

 2011_0205 Chuo-ku Snow Festival Recycled Bicycle 0015.JPG

-Bicycles that became new by abandoned bicycle recycling business cooperating stores were sold at the Snow Festival venue.
+Bicycles that became new were sold at the snow festival venue by the abandoned bicycle recycling business cooperating store.
 18 units